MARS-UVA/mars-jetson/src/serial_comms/README.md

 ### Details
 Unspecified values get set to a default of 65 (A).\
 Each motor current should be between 0 and 255, inclusive. \
-A parity byte is sent as the 8th byte (the XOR of the 7 motor currents)
+A header of 0 (1 byte) is used to denote motor currents, included at the start of the message. \
+The 6 motor commands follow.